-CON DITION TIMING DEVI ELOPME ENT PLANNING APPI ROVED PLANS/DOCUMENTS 9.
+CON TIMING DEV ELOPMI ENT PLANNING APP ROVED PLANS/DOCUMENTS 9.
 Noise Monitoring - Major Outdoor Events (Concert) (a) The applicant shall fund the noise monitoring program in accordance with Condition 8.
 Noise monitoring shall be conducted throughout the Major Outdoor Event (Concert) by a suitably qualified person appointed by Council in accordance with Council's procurement policy at the following locations: The northern end of Clarke Terrace, or in nearby Howard Court, that adjoins the southern boundary of the subject site.
 The south-eastern end of The Esplanade on the northern side of Bribie Island Road.
 Along the Welsby Parade foreshore, in the vicinity of the boat ramp and car park at the Welsby Parade and Fifth Avenue roundabout.
-A Front of House location, nominally 30m in front of the stage. (a) During any Major Outdoor Event - Concert (b) (i) A weather station shall be set up in a suitable location on the site at a minimum height of 5 metres to record metrological conditions during the event.
+A Front of House location, nominally 30m in front of the stage. (a) During any Major Outdoor Event - Concert (b) The noise monitoring program is to include the following: (i) A weather station shall be set up in a suitable location on the site at a minimum height of 5 metres to record metrological conditions during the event.
 Weather data shall be recorded as a minimum each 10 minutes during the event. (ii) Both attended and unattended noise monitoring shall be conducted.
 The unattended noise logger at each location shall record noise levels continuously and provide time history plots on FAST response for the duration of the Major Outdoor Event (Concert).
 The noise data shall be digitally recorded, stored for a minimum period of 6 months after each event and provided to the Applicant in digital format after each concert. (iii) The attended monitoring shall be conducted in nominal periods of 15 minutes at each location.
 The instrumentation shall display a time history plot of FAST response maximum noise levels, preferably with a filter to remove insect or frog noise.
 If a non-compliance with the noise limit of 70dBA (measured as LAeq, 5 mins) is observed from amplified noise emissions or patron noise emissions from the event then the monitoring person is to immediately contact the Concert sound level controller (at the mixing desk) to have the noise emission level reduced to a compliant level.
-The planning of attended noise monitoring shall take account of expected prevailing meteorological conditions during the event. (iv) Investigation of any noise complaint received by the applicant/operator on the day of the event. (v) Allowance for a sound check for the maximum duration of 45 minutes no earlier than 2 hrs prior to the commencement of the concert. (b) During any Major Outdoor Event - Concert
+The planning of attended noise monitoring shall take account of expected prevailing meteorological conditions during the event. (b) During any Major Outdoor Event - Concer applicant/operator on the day of the event. (v) Allowance for a sound check for the maximum duration of 45 minutes no earlier than 2 hrs prior to the commencement of the concert.